 There are a number of trails at different levels of difficulty.
-Generally, the duration of walking in the canyon is about 6 hours on average the ground is rocky.
-In the spring and fall there are beautiful flowers and great fun.
+Generally, the duration of walking in the canyon is about 6 hours on average.
+The ground is rocky, and in spring and fall there are beautiful flowers and walking here is great fun.

-The channel begins in the white mountain region, at the edge of the Umlus Plateau.
-The walk starts at the first 6 kilometers on a wide channel, followed by the abandoned village of Samaria.
+The channel begins in the White Mountain region, at the edge of the Umlus Plateau.
+The walk for the first 6 kilometers is in a wide channel, followed by the abandoned village of Samaria.
 From there the narrow section of the canyon begins.
 There follows a section that separates only 3.5 meters between the cliffs that rise to a height of 300 meters.
-After a long walk in the canyon one arrives at the Iron Gates, a place where there are no gates and no locks, making it difficult to understand where the name originated… From this point the canyon opens up to a wide valley where the remains of the ancient village Agia Roumeli and the beach are located.
+After a long walk in the canyon one arrives at the Iron Gates, a place where there are no gates and no locks, making it difficult to understand where the name originated… From this point, the canyon opens up to a wide valley where the remains of the ancient village Agia Roumeli and the beach are located.
 The trail ends after an additional two kilometers.

-Those who do not arrive on an organized trip must travel to Omulus, an hour's drive, a bus is available three times a day from Chania.
+Those who do not arrive on an organized trip must travel to Umlus, an hours drive, a bus is available three times a day from Chania.

 The mountains are covered with thick snow from November to May.